 Just like with other manual grinders, you only need the power of your own hands to grind the beans, which makes it very practical and compact.
 Pack it when you head out to your next road trip or hiking weekend.

-It’s quiet (much more quiet than its electric versions below) and smooth.
+It’s quiet (much quieter than its electric versions below) and smooth.
 The blades promise to last you a long time and it’s great if you’re grinding smaller batches of coffee as you go about your day.

 - More than 18 click settings